Protest and dissent in China: Tactics

-Chinese dissidents and protesters have employed numerous different tactics to express dissatisfaction with authorities, including petitioning of local governments or appeals offices, Weiquan lawyering, demonstrations on Tiananmen Square, signing support for dissident manifestos such as Charter 08, boycotts, marches, and occasionally violent rioting.

-The majority of protests in China concern local grievances, such as the corruption of county- or township-level government or CCP officials, exploitation by employers, excessive taxation, and so on.
 Protests targeting specific, local grievances, and where citizens propose actionable remedies, are more likely to succeed than alternative forms of protests.

-As the rights consciousness of the Chinese populace has grown since the 1980s and 1990s, a growing number of citizens have adopted semi-institutionalized forms of protest known as "rightful resistance," whereby they make use of the court system, petitioning channels, or of central government decrees and policies to bring grievances against local authorities.
-Such protests are occasionally successful, but are often frustrated if authorities determine that it is not in the party's interest to heed protesters' demands.
+As the rights consciousness of the Chinese populace has grown since the 1980s and 1990s, a growing number of citizens have adopted semi-institutionalized forms of protest known as rightful resistance, whereby they make use of the court system, petitioning channels, or of central government decrees and policies to bring grievances against local authorities.

 The failure of semi-institutionalized means of protest can eventually lead citizens to adopt more overt and public forms of resistance, such as sit-ins, picketing, coordinated hunger strikes, or marches.

-When petitioning to local authorities fails, many citizens take their grievances to the capital in Beijing, occasionally staging demonstrations in Tiananmen Square.
+An analysis of World Values Survey data from 2007, 2012-2013, and 2018 found that the signing of a petition was the most common form of protest activity reported by Chinese respondents.
+Among the years analyzed, the amount of respondents who had signed a petition or might sign a petition was its highest in 2018 at 52%.

 In isolated instances disaffected citizens have turned to rioting, bombings of government buildings and related targets, or suicide as a form of protest.
 In December 2011, residents of the village of Wukan expelled CCP authorities following land requisition protests.

-In the case of pro-nationalist protests, citizens have engaged in boycotts against foreign goods or companies, officially sanctioned marches, and occasionally targeted foreign embassies for violence.
+In the case of nationalist protests, citizens have engaged in boycotts against foreign goods or companies, officially sanctioned marches, and occasionally targeted foreign embassies for violence.

 Technology has become an increasingly important part of the arsenal of Chinese protesters and dissidents.
 Some protests occur almost entirely in the realm of online activism and engagement, taking the form of citizens signing online petitions, issuing statements online rejecting the CCP, of signing support for dissident manifestos like Charter 08.
 Cyber-vigilantes make use of the internet to publicize and publicly shame government officials and others who are perceived as corrupt, have committed human rights abuses, or have otherwise offended collective values.
-SMS text messages have also been used to organize and coordinate protests.
+Text messages have also been used to organize and coordinate protests.

 Rural protests

-An estimated 65 percent of the 180,000 annual "mass incidents" in China stem from grievances over forced land requisitions, whereby government authorities—often in collusion with private developers—seize land from villages with little to no compensation.
-Since 2005, surveys have indicated a steady increase in the number of forced land requisitions.
-Every year, local government expropriates the land of approximately 4 million rural Chinese citizens.
-43 percent of villagers surveys across China report being the victims of land grabs.
-In most instances, the land is then sold to private developers at an average cost of 40x higher per acre than the government paid to the villagers.
+According to a 2011 survey conducted by Landesa, in cooperation with Renmin University of China and Michigan State University, which covered 1,791 households in 17 provinces, "about 43 percent" of villagers across China report being the victims of land grabs by the Government, which then sold it to private developers at an average cost of 40x higher per acre than the government paid to the villagers.
+The same survey claims that, "according to Chinese researchers", an estimated 65 percent of the 180,000 annual "mass incidents" in China stem from grievances over forced land requisitions.
+Together with their previous surveys, Landesa observes a steady increase in the number of forced land requisitions since 2005.
+They also estimate that, every year, local government expropriates the land of approximately 4 million rural Chinese citizens.